Cyril Lea

 Cyril Lea (born 5 August 1934) is a Welsh former footballer.
-He was born in Wrexham, and was capped on two occasions by Wales.
+He was born in Wrexham, and was capped on three occasions for the Wales Amateurs team in 1957 two occasions by Wales.

 He played for Leyton Orient and Ipswich Town, and was responsible for team selection at Portman Road for two months between the departure of Bill McGarry and the arrival of Bobby Robson.

 Lea later became manager of Colchester United, and was in charge at Layer Road between February 1983 and April 1986.